 While the majority of patients are happy with their breast fat transfer results after five years, these are just a few things to keep in mind in regards to the potential longevity of your surgery.

-After one year, the prognosis for a breast fat transfer is almost always good.
+The prognosis for breast augmentation fat transfer 1 year later is almost always good.
 Patients tend to be extremely happy with their results after one year.

 By this time, the relocated fat has permanently adhered to the breast tissue.
 Therefore, the results should be fully visible, and as long as the patient is continuing on with healthy lifestyle choices and not gaining or losing too much weight, the results should be excellent and long-lasting.